Pescatore23/pytrainseg/README.md

-# PyTrainSeg - preliminary implementation of Weka-like 4D machine learning segmentation
+# PyTrainSeg - implementation of Weka-like 4D machine learning segmentation

 ## Description

 This collection of codes extends the idea of trainable Weka segmentation (TWS, https://imagej.net/plugins/tws/) to 4D.
 The implementation is in Python using dask for lazy evaluation and jupyterLab for interactive training.
 As any ML method, the 4D ML segmentation is computationally very heavy.
 Consider if it is really necessary.

 ## Usage
 This is a project in development.
 Image feature creation, training and segmentation are called from a main jupyter notebook.